-The first house Karen and I bought was in German Village, an area of historic brick homes in the shadow of downtown Columbus, Ohio.
+This restored Italianate house reminds us of the first house we bought in German Village, an area of historic brick homes in the shadow of downtown Columbus, Ohio.
 We’ll always have a place in our hearts for that kind of urban Modest Mansion living, where neighbors are close and where bars and restaurants (and my first job!) were just steps away.

 So when this turn-of-the-century Italianate home – right in the middle of Savannah, Georgia’s South Historic District – came on the market, we had to see inside.
 We weren’t disappointed by what we found, and we think you’ll love it, too.